Wiki · Individual Player · Last reviewed June 25, 2026

 Alex Krizhevsky

-Alex Krizhevsky is a computer scientist and deep-learning engineer best known for building AlexNet, the convolutional neural network that won the 2012 ImageNet competition by a large margin and helped trigger the modern deep-learning boom.
+Alex Krizhevsky is a computer scientist and deep-learning engineer best known for building AlexNet, the GPU-trained convolutional neural network system that won the 2012 ImageNet competition by a large margin and helped make modern deep learning institutionally unavoidable.

 Snapshot